95 Oxford Street, Cambridge Park, Penrith, NSW 2747

 • Preference for turning the head to one side

-• Cheek tension leading to poor suction
+• Cheek tension that affects suction

-• Noisy, inefficient, or tiring feeds
+• Noisy, tiring, or inefficient feeds

 • Increased wind, gas, or reflux